 Now for the moment you’ve been waiting for: how to make cappuccino at home.
 There is indeed no need to leave your home to get your choice Coffee anymore.

 No need to venture into a cafe or restaurant just to pick up this delightful treat.
 You can achieve the same effect by following the instructions below.
 Just don’t forget to buy Cappuccino Coffee beans from us before you start!
+Whether you prefer single origin coffee or a coffee blend, we have what you’re looking for.

-1, Start by Brewing Regular Coffee.
+1, Start by Brewing Regular Coffee

 Consider using our Pluckley Espresso Roast or Calypso Coffee, both of which come in your preferred grind (e.g. Ground Espresso Fine, Ground Medium Fine, Ground Cafetiere Coarse).
 This will, of course, serve as the base to your drink.

-2, Prepare the Milk.
+2, Prepare the Milk

 Heat one cup of milk or a Milk Alternative for Coffee in a saucepan over a medium heat.
+Use a kitchen thermometer to monitor the temperature and heat the milk to between 140–150°F (60–65°C).
+This is the ideal range for frothing—any hotter, and the milk may burn, resulting in a scorched taste.

-3, It’s Time to Create the Froth.
+3, Create the Froth

 You can now whip some of the milk with an electric mixer, increasing the speed as it begins to thicken.